 Kingdoms and Empires

 Throughout history there have been numerous Kingdoms and Empires that have ruled the land and peoples of the world.
 A Kingdom is ruled by a King and is typically a single people group and territory, whereas an Empire is comprised of several separate territories and people groups each with their own governors who report to a single Emperor. in both cases the specific ruler considered it's highest authority figure.
 Decisions were made either independently or with advisors that set the laws binding on those under its jurisdiction.
 The influence of the leader was often reflected in the general moral tones that became the acceptable behaviour of the general population.
 In the earthly sense the Bible records various Kingdoms such as those of Israel and Babylon and the Roman Empire (1 Sam 24:20; Dan 9:1; Act 25:25).
-In this entry the term Kingdom is used generically.
+In this article the term Kingdom is used generically.

-As with any organisation its effectiveness and power is dependant on the level of compliance to diligently carry out the directives and orders from those at the top.
+As with any organisation its effectiveness and power is dependent on the level of compliance to diligently carry out the directives and orders from those at the top.
 When everyone does what they consider best in their opinion it weakens the overall impact for it becomes a kingdom divided (Jdg 17:6; Mk 3:24).
 Jesus said He did not follow His desires but was always about His Father's business (Lk 2:49; Jn 4:34, 5:30, 6:38).
 The inherent power in the chain of command where each followed through on their superiors decisions was illustrated by a Roman soldier.
 Being disciplined and motivated by orderly responsibility it was with utmost assurance he stated he had authority and expected compliance from those under him because he also was in submission to the authority of those over him (Mt 8:9).

 In the spiritual realm there are also Kingdoms: God's based on love and truth, and Satan's domain ruled by deception and fear.